2025-2026 University Disability Access and Inclusion Obligations and Resources

 Access this message in:

 Accessibility and disability inclusion are a shared responsibility between everyone at UW–Madison.
 Disability rights are civil rights.
-Everyone – from faculty and staff to managers and supervisors – must ensure no qualified disabled individual is denied the opportunity to access or benefit from the university’s programs, services, activities, workspaces, and digital tools.
-This collaborative university effort is in line with UW–Madison’s disability and accessibility obligations under the Americans with Disabilities Act and other disability nondiscrimination laws.
+Everyone – from faculty and staff to managers and supervisors – must ensure no qualified disabled individual is denied the opportunity to access or benefit from the university’s programs, services, activities, and workspaces, including the use of digital tools and electronic resources.
+This collaborative university effort is in line with UW–Madison’s obligations under the Americans with Disabilities Act and other disability nondiscrimination laws.

 Accessibility Resources: